 All types of trees, including hedgerow trees, but not hedges, bushes or shrubs.
 The TPO can protect individual trees, groups and areas or woodland, where it is considered that they make a significant visual contribution to the locality and are of benefit to the general public.

 Making of a TPO

-In deciding whether it is expedient to serve a TPO, the LPA will make an objective assessment of the tree and the impact it has upon the local landscape.
+In deciding whether it is expedient to serve a TPO, the LPA will make an objective assessment of the trees and the impact they have upon the local landscape.
 Once it has decided that a TPO is justified, it will serve the TPO on the relevant parties, at which time it is possible for support or objections to be submitted within the period allowed; a minimum of 28 days.
 The TPO will include a plan and schedule of all trees, areas, groups or woodlands that are protected.

 When does a TPO become effective?